-Prerequisite/ Co-requisite: CHEM 4B with a grade of C or better, or P or concurrent enrollment in CHEM 4B
+Prerequisite/Co-requisite: CHEM 4B with a grade of C or better, or P or concurrent enrollment in CHEM 4B Lecture: 1 hour.
+Laboratory: 3 hours

 Further practice of chemical synthesis of organic compounds, the use of the tools used to purify products and the ways chemists characterize new products formed.
 Attention to detail while performing multi-step synthesis, chromatographic separations, and spectroscopy analysis will be required.
+Transfer: UC/CSU (Transfer credit limited.
+See a counselor.)
+IGETC 5C; CSU-GE B3